mshideler/-Pewlett-Hackard-Analysis/README.md

 GROUP BY de.to_date;
 ```

-2. Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?
+Question 2.
+Are there enough qualified, retirement-ready employees in the departments to mentor the next generation of Pewlett Hackard employees?

 Refactoring the code for this exercise led us to determine that the percentage of retirees per department is 37% - 38%, which is more than is necessary for the mentorship program.
 The rest of the retirees could be tasked with helping to find other ways to pass on their knowledge.